otaviolemos/thewisedev-mailing/requirements/bdd.specs.md

     And the value entered in the name box is a valid name When the user requests to be registered
-    Then the e-mail is registered in our mailing list And the developer receives his gift
+    Then the e-mail is registered in our mailing list And the developer receives his bonus